How to Make Hospitals Happier through Knitting

 In addition to warming preemies and reducing stress on their fragile circulatory systems, the adorable Care Wear caps soften the sterile hospital environment where these babies have to live.
 They also bring psychological comfort to worried parents.

 Care to try your hand at a teeny preemie hat?
 How about mittens or booties?
 Care Wear can use all these, and more.
 You can get all the info you need, including patterns, at their website.
-The preemie jester cap pattern is especially adorable.
+The vast assortment of patterns available is remarkable.
+You can find hats, booties, blankets, and much more!

-Notice that Care Wear now provides a multitude of ways of knitting for hospital patients, beyond preemie wear.
+Notice that Care Wear now provides a multitude of ways of knitting for hospitals, beyond preemie wear.
 As their website states:

 Although the focus of Care Wear’s efforts has been premature infants, it has been impossible to ignore the pleas for assistance for larger infants, children, and even geriatric patients.
 There is the most demand for the larger preemie and full-term sizes of hats and booties.”